GitauHarrison/notes/chartjs.md

 ### Add data to the app

-Just like web forms, we will also use classes to create a database model to store a user's data. `flask-sqlalchemy`, a flask-friendly wrapper to SQLAlchemy, will translate the classes, objects and methods to tables and SQL.
+Just like web forms, we will also use classes to create a database model to store a user's data. `flask-sqlalchemy`, a flask-friendly wrapper to SQLAlchemy, will translate the classes, objects, and methods to tables and SQL.
 Intentionally, I will use the SQLite database since it does not require a server to run.

 To install Flask-SQLAlchemy, run: